lightning/bolts/02-peer-protocol.md

   - `push_msat` is greater than `funding_satoshis` * 1000.
   - `to_self_delay` is unreasonably large.
   - `max_accepted_htlcs` is greater than 483.
+  - if `option_simplified_commitment` is not negotiated:
     - it considers `feerate_per_kw` too small for timely processing or unreasonably large.
   - `funding_pubkey`, `revocation_basepoint`, `htlc_basepoint`, `payment_basepoint`, or `delayed_payment_basepoint`
 are not valid DER-encoded compressed secp256k1 pubkeys.
   - `dust_limit_satoshis` is greater than `channel_reserve_satoshis`.